 Arrested for Drunk Driving in NJ?

 Driving While Intoxicated (DWI) is a relentlessly prosecuted criminal offense in New Jersey.
 A conviction can limit your freedom by preventing you from getting work or finding housing in the future.
 Depending on your circumstances, a conviction may also result in the loss of your current job.
 Furthermore, if your alleged crime is severe, then you may face jail time and financial penalties.
 If you are facing DWI charges, it is critical that you speak with an experienced lawyer.
-An experienced and reliable New Jersey DWI defense attorney can scrutinize evidence and help protect your rights.
+An experienced and reliable Cherry Hill DUI lawyer can scrutinize evidence and help protect your rights.

 At Gelman Law, LLC, we know that sometimes good people end up in difficult situations.
 Complicated moments in life can result in a bad decision or misunderstanding.
 Our law firm believes that your DWI charge should not define who you are.
 We can help you build a defense to safeguard your life against the penalties of a conviction.
 No matter the details of your arrest, our staff can draft and administer a defense in your best interest.

 What Are My Rights After a Failed Sobriety Test?

 Criminal defendants have constitutional rights.
 Regardless whether or not you believe you are guilty, you still have the right to a good defense.
 While it may seem easy to accept a public defender, it can make things more difficult down the road.
 Public defenders simply do not have the time that a focused DWI law firm has to devote to your case.
 Our resources include a team of professionals who can examine your case from multiple disciplines.
 We fight as hard as possible because we genuinely care about you having a successful defense.